Jim McDonald (Coronation Street): 2018

-Jim is released from Highfield Prison and after a few weeks, he returns to Weatherfield - to the shock and dismay of Liz and Steve, and feigns again that he is a changed man, although the pair of them refuse to buy into his claims.
-Jim meets with Liz at the Viaduct Bistro and reveals to her that he found out their daughter Katie is still alive as there was a mix up at the hospital over 20 years ago, and later introduces her to Hannah Gilmore (Hannah Ellis Ryan), supposedly their biological daughter.
+Jim is released from Highfield Prison, and after a few weeks, he returns to Weatherfield, to the shock and dismay of Liz and Steve.
+Jim again claims that he is a changed man, although both refuse to buy into his claims.
+Jim meets with Liz at the Viaduct Bistro, and reveals to her that he found out their daughter Katie is still alive, as there was a mix up at the hospital over 20 years ago, and later introduces her to Hannah Gilmore (Hannah Ellis Ryan), supposedly their biological daughter.

 The revelation shocks Liz, although she is later ecstatic that she would finally be able to properly get to know the girl she thought she had lost.
 However, unknown to Liz and everyone else, Hannah is in fact impersonating Katie, and Jim is in on the scheme in order to get revenge on his family for abandoning him in prison.
-Jim shares a kiss with her in the car following the meeting with Liz at the bistro, feeling victory at tricking her.
+Jim shares a kiss with her in the car following the meeting with Liz at the bistro, feeling victorious at tricking her.

-When Steve questions whether Hannah is actually their daughter, Jim arranges for a second DNA test to be made which Hannah later tampers with in order to fool Liz and Steve.
-Later on in the pub, Hannah plants the seed in Liz's head that her and Jim need treatment for the myotonic dystrophy disease, and need the money fast.
+When Steve questions whether Hannah is actually their daughter, Jim arranges for a second DNA test to be made, which Hannah later tampers with in order to fool Liz and Steve.
+Later on, in the pub, Hannah plants the seed in Liz's head that her and Jim need treatment for the myotonic dystrophy disease, and need the money fast.
 Jim, however, starts to feel guilty about his role in the con after visiting Katie's grave, and it's clear that cracks are starting to set in.

-Hannah stages a fall in The Rovers in order to convince Liz into letting her stay with her, which Jim is initially annoyed at because she did not tell him beforehand but is later secretly pleased that he'll see more of Liz.
-After more hints from Hannah, Liz decides to check her savings and finds out that she can raise £10,000 for the treatment.
-Jim and Hannah realise this is not enough and when Steve reveals that he is spending an enormous amount of money on his wedding to Tracy, they decide to target Johnny Connor (Richard Hawley).
-Jim had discovered that Liz and Johnny had slept together despite him being married to Jenny Bradley (Sally Ann Matthews) and they send him an anonymous text demanding £50,000.
+Hannah stages a fall in The Rovers in order to convince Liz into letting her stay with her, which Jim is initially annoyed at, because she did not tell him beforehand, but is later secretly pleased that he will see more of Liz.
+After more hints from Hannah, Liz decides to check her savings, and finds out that she can raise £10,000 for the treatment.

+Jim and Hannah realise this is not enough, and when Steve reveals that he is spending an enormous amount of money on his wedding to Tracy, they decide to target Johnny Connor (Richard Hawley).
+Jim had discovered that Liz and Johnny had slept together, despite Johnny being married to Jenny Bradley (Sally Ann Matthews), and they send him an anonymous text demanding £50,000.